OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     bypass: yes
     use-mmap: yes
     ring-size: 200000
+    # Uncomment the following if you are using hardware XDP with
+    # card like Netronome
+    # no-percpu-hash: yes

 XDP bypass is compatible with AF_PACKET IPS mode.
 Packets from bypassed flows will be send directly from one card to the second card without going by the kernel network stack.

+If you are using hardware XDP offload you may have to use the ``no-percpu-hash`` function and build and install the XDP filter file after setting ``USE_PERCPU_HASH`` to 0.

 Setup symmetric hashing on the NIC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~